 3) Analyze The Data

 The third fundamental is where database marketing begins to better parallel the idea of digging for buried treasure.
 Except in this case, you can have a very high certainty that there is treasure to be found.
-However, a better way to describe the “digging for treasure” would be to call it “analyzing the data” for ways to better market your products and/or services.
+However, a better way to describe the “digging for treasure” would be to call it “analyzing the data” for ways to better market your products and/or services or to insinuate efficiencies into your business processes.
 And this kind of treasure reveals more and more of itself the more you dig.

 Stated another way, you will not receive the payoff until you analyze and act on the data.